charmed-kubernetes/bundle/releases/README.md

-This path preserves each release bundle published to the charmstore in an format which can be read now that the charmstore has inaccessible API.
+This `releases` directory preserves each release bundle published to the charmstore in an format which can no longer be reached via the charmstore API.

-Within each release directory, the original bundles are preserved as originally published without modification.
+Within each release directory, the original bundles are preserved as published without modification.